Christine Manie

-Christine Patiance Manie (born 4 May 1984) is a Cameroonian footballer who plays as a defender for French club Yzeure and the Cameroon women's national football team.
+Christine Patiance Manie (born 4 May 1984) is a Cameroonian footballer who plays as a defender for Bourges Foot 18 and the Cameroon women's national football team.
 At the 2014 African Women's Championship, Manie scored an extra-time winner in the semi-final against the Ivory Coast, which brought Cameroon to their first-ever FIFA Women's World Cup.